richafnu/Viva/Viva/glint/reports/cross-program-intelligence.md

 # Use Viva Glint cross-program intelligence to filter results across survey programs

 Microsoft Viva Glint cross-program intelligence is an advanced filtering option in Viva Glint that allows users to filter across multiple surveys' results to answer your organization's complex employee sentiment questions.
-This feature can surface patterns across separate survey programs, giving HR and other leaders a holistic understanding of employee feedback.
+This feature can surface patterns across separate survey programs, giving leaders a holistic understanding of employee feedback.
 For a given survey program, users can filter by another survey program's:

 - attribute values
 - question responses